joshua-cheng2210/faceDetector/README.md

 # information on hosting website
 - https://dashboard.render.com/web/srv-d0hsds56ubrc73cuh1r0/deploys/dep-d0hsijl6ubrc73culdj0

-# to run the front end website through docker image
-note: this is unnecessary if you are running the website through render.com
-- if you haven't built the docker image yet, run the following command:
-- docker build -t [image name] .
-- [image name] can be any name you want to give to the image, for example, facedetector
-- docker run -t -p 5000:8080 [image ID - can be found through docker application]
-- the console will then print out this url: http://localhost:8080/faceDetector/
-- 8080 is the port docker used to run the image, but to access the website, we need to use another port, ex: 5000.
-- so go to a browser and type in http://localhost:5000/faceDetector/

 # learnings
 - quick developments
     - using bootstrap for quick UI development (https://getbootstrap.com/docs/5.3/getting-started/download/#:~:text=%3Clink%20href,%3E%3C/script%3E)